tomsoftware/EOS-Formats/README.md

 job-format
 ----------
-* read .job files of the Process-controlling-Software of 3D Printers from EOS GmbH(c)
+* read .job files of the Process-controlling-Software (PSW Software) of 3D Printers from EOS GmbH(c)
 * C++ Library (visual Studio 2013)
 * or use as commad line tool to convert eos .job files to .xml.<br />